Justin Turner Player Props: Red Sox vs. Brewers

 Justin Turner At The Plate

-- Turner has four doubles, a home run and 10 walks while hitting .260.
+- Turner is hitting .272 with five doubles, a home run and 10 walks.

-- Turner has picked up a hit in 14 of 21 games this season, with multiple hits six times.
+- Turner has reached base via a hit in 15 games this season (of 22 played), and had multiple hits in seven of those games.

-- He has hit a home run in one of 21 games, and in 1.1% of his plate appearances.
+- He has gone deep in one of 22 games, and in 1.1% of his plate appearances.

 - In five games this year, Turner has picked up an RBI, with more than one RBI once.